taustation-fan/taustation-fan.github.io/syndicates.md

 ## Banking

-Syndicates have a separate bank accounts.
+Syndicates have a separate bank account.
 Members can donate bonds and credits to the syndicate.

 There is also a 5% tax by default on any credits that members get or deposit into the bank, and this 5% is diverted to the syndicate bank account.

-This tax rate can be changed to any integer number between 0 and 100% inclusive by the syndicate members with "Money management" right.
+This tax rate can be changed to any integer number between 0 and 100% inclusive by the syndicate members with the "Money management" role.

 ## Communication

 Syndicate members are clearly marked on their profile page as being a member of a syndicate, and the chat shows the three-letter shorthand.

-Syndicates get a private private chat room.
+Syndicates get a private chat room.

+At level 4 Syndicates get a private forum.

-Syndicate members can also send broadcast in-mails to all members of the syndicate.
+Syndicate members can also send broadcast in-game-mails to all members of the syndicate.

 ## Experience